etsi-forge/NFV-SOL009/README.md

 # NFV SOL009 - OpenAPIs for the management of NFV-MANO

-This repository contains OpenAPIs for ETSI GS NFV-SOL 009 v3.5.1, RESTful protocols specification for the management of NFV-MANO.
+This repository contains OpenAPIs for ETSI GS NFV-SOL 009 v3.5.1, RESTful protocols specification for the management of NFV-MANO functional entities.

 **IMPORTANT: These [OpenAPI](https://www.openapis.org/) specifications are in development phase.
 In case of discrepancies the published ETSI Group Specification takes precedence.**